-- CLEAR WINDOW: There is a clear window in the banknote which you can see through. - RAISED PRINT: The banknotes have the characteristic raised print in places across the note which gives the notes a tactile quality. - EMBOSSED NUMERAL: You will see a small number which is the value of the note which you can also feel with your finger tips. - 4 IRIDESCENCE: There is a shiny printed pattern on the notes which can be clearly seen when you move the note around. - 5 SPARK®: There is an area of shiny metallic ink which changes colour as you move the note around. - MICROTEXT: When you look closely at the notes with a magnifying glass, there are some areas which appear as plain print or a solid line, are in fact very small print. - UV PRINTING: When you look at the notes under ultra-violet (UV) light, you will see there are areas of the note that appear as a single colour in daylight but as two separate colours that glow.
+Polymer notes last at least two and a half times longer than paper notes which make them more environmentally friendly FEATURES - 1 CLEAR WINDOW: There is a clear window in the banknote which you can see through. - HOLOGRAPIC FOIL: The images move and their colours change when you tilt the notes. - IRIDESCENCE: There is a shiny printed pattern on the notes which can be clearly seen when you move the note around. - SPARK®: There is an area of shiny metallic ink which changes colour as you move the note around. - 5 TACTILE EMBOSS: There are three arrangements of four dots in a square formation, enabling physical identification for the visually impaired. - 6 RAISED PRINT: The banknotes have the characteristic raised print in places across the note which gives the notes a tactile quality. - MICROTEXT: When you look closely at the notes with a magnifying glass, there are some areas which appear as plain print or a solid line that are in fact very small print. - UV PRINTING: When you look at the notes under ultra-violet (UV) light, you will see there are areas of the note that appear as a single colour in daylight but as two separate colours that glow.
 If in doubt, compare the note to one that you know is genuine.
 The note should feel smoother than a paper note, though this will reduce over time.

-LOOK • FEEL • TILT • CHECK

-BANK OF SCOTLAND
+LOOK • TILT • FEEL • CHECK \ BANK OF SCOTLAND